 Do you feel like your missing out on important details when you are talking with friends?
 Do coworkers look at you expectantly during a conversation but you’re not sure why?
 Are family members getting frustrated with you or accusing you of not paying attention?

 You may be dealing with some form of hearing loss.
-Many doctors and audiologists with new patients have the same conversation again and again.
+Many doctors and hearing professionals with new patients have the same conversation again and again.
 I can hear things, but I don’t understand them.
 Does this mean I’m losing my hearing?

 While your ears work to collect the sounds you hear, your brain must filter through the jumble of sounds and figure out which are words that are pertinent to the conversation you’re trying to be involved in.
 Hearing loss has several different levels from mild to profound.